-- (1) The establishment of committees is dealt with in the Act. - (2) A Council resolution to establish a committee under section 5.8 of the Act is to include- - (a) the terms of reference of the committee; - (b) the number of council members, officers and other persons to be appointed to the committee; - (c) the names or titles of the council members and officers to be appointed to the committee; - (d) the names of other persons to be appointed to the committee or an explanation of the procedure to be followed to determine the appointments; and - (e) details of the delegation of any powers or duties to the committee under section 5.16 of the Act. - (3) This local law is to apply to the conduct of committee meetings.
+- (1) The establishment of committees is dealt with in the Act. - (2) A Council resolution to establish a committee under section 5.8 of the Act is to include- - (a) the terms of reference of the committee; - (b) the number of council members, officers and other persons to be appointed to the committee; - (c) the names or titles of the council members and officers to be appointed to the committee; - (d) the names of other persons to be appointed to the committee or an explanation of the procedure to be followed to determine the appointments; and - (e) details of the delegation of any powers or duties to the committee under section 5.16 of the Act. - (3) This local law is to apply to the conduct of committee meetings- - (a) where the committee has been delegated a specific power, or powers, under the Act; or - (b) where the Council, by resolution, requires the application of this local law to that committee.